The Guide to Sexuality Professionals

 When choosing to explore sexuality, spirituality and relationships it can be challenging to figure out who does what and where to go to get the type of support needed at the time.

+The foundation of the Guide to Sexuality Professionals is based on over 15 years of my work and educational experience.
 I created this guide to provide you with some information and clarity about who does what within the world of sexuality professionals.

 My hope is that you are able to discern which professional is right for you.
 In addition to helping you choose where to start and where to go next on your journey all while staying In alignment with yourself and those you choose to be in relationship with.